Happy Year of the Rabbit! A Guide to the Korean Zodiac 🐰

 Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Sheep, Monkey, Rooster, Dog and Pig.

-Each year of the Korean zodiac is defined by an animal and is repeated every twelve years.
+Each year of the Korean Zodiac is defined by an animal and is repeated every twelve years.
 Every animal has specific characteristics, which are shared by people born in their year.
-But remember that the animals are based on the Lunar calendar, so if your birthday is in January of 1969 you are not a rooster but a monkey.
+But remember that the animals are based on the lunar calendar, so if your birthday is in January of 1969, you are not a rooster but a monkey.

-The order of the animals is said to be a result of a contest between the animals.
+The order of the animals is said to be the result of a contest between the animals.
 When the gods wanted to decide which of them would be first, they had all the animals swim across a river to determine the order.
 The animals’ place would be decided by the order in which they reached the opposite bank.
 According to some legends about the Korean zodiac, the clever rat secretly jumped on the ox’s back and hitched a ride.
 But other stories have the ox generously agreeing to give the rat a ride.
-In both versions as they approached the shore, the rat jumped off the oxen’s head and earned himself first place, with the ox following in second.
+In both versions, as they approached the shore, the rat jumped off the oxen’s head and earned himself first place, with the ox following in second.

-Rat years: 1948, 1960, 1972, 1984, 1996, 2008, 2020
+Rat years: 1936, 1948, 1960, 1972, 1984, 1996, 2008, 2020

 The clever rat won the race to the gods and the Rat Year is a time of hard work, activity, and renewal.
 This is a good year to begin a new job, get married, launch a product or make a fresh start.
 People born in a Rat year are said to be logical realists, shrewd, charming, ambitious, and inventive.
 People born in the Year of Rat are clever and bright, sociable and family-minded.
 They have broad interests and strong ability in adapting to the environment and are able to react accordingly to any changes.
 In the East, the rat is viewed in a more positive light than in the West.